 2014 is the UK-Russia Year of Culture.

 See also SRF "What's On".Ukraine.
 Struggling to make sense of events in the Ukraine we started to compile a short list of interesting articles etc from a variety of points of view - and would welcome suggestions of other sources of information which readers find useful.
-Updates will be posted on Ukraine2014.
+Updates are posted on Ukraine2014.

 Spring 2014 issue of the Scotland Russia Review: Full colour, packed with interesting articles (main theme: Year of Russian Culture in Scotland) and reviews.
 Now online in Publications.
 Members have received a copy in the post - available to others for £1p&p.
 Contact us by mail, enclosing a cheque to the Scotland-Russia Forum, if you would like a copy.